ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 ### ASSISTING A BLOCK

-The Strength characteristic of the player that is performing the Block action, or of the player that is the target of the Block action, can be modifiedd by assists offered by teammates that are in a position to help.
+The Strength characteristic of the player that is performing the Block action, or of the player that is the target of the Block action, can be modified by assists offered by teammates that are in a position to help.
 In this way, two or more players can gang up on another.
 There are two types of assist that can be counted: 'offensive' and 'defensive'.

 ### OFFENSIVE ASSISTS